Viatorus/emio/docs/API.md

 There exist multiple implementation of a buffer, all fulfilling a different use case.
 Some buffers have an internal cache to provide a contiguous memory if the actually output object doesn't provide on.

-Additionally, many buffers can be reset to reuse the total capacity of the storage for the next operation.
+Additionally, some buffers can be reset to reuse the total capacity of the storage for the next operation.
 This invalidates any obtaining view!

 ### memory_buffer